 ASILs establish safety requirements – based on the probability and acceptability of harm – for automotive components to be compliant with ISO 26262.

 ISO 26262 identifies four degrees of ASILs – A, B, C and D. ASIL-A represents the lowest degree and ASIL-D the highest degree of automotive hazard.

 Systems such as airbags, anti-lock brakes or power steering require an ASIL-D grade – the highest rigor applied to safety assurance – because the risks associated with their failure is the highest.
-In addition, all electrical and electronic systems must undergo a safety analysis, for example, the rear lights and other components are categorized as ASIL-A, headlights and brake lights as ASIL-B, while adaptive cruise control is categorized as ASIL-C to D.
+In addition, all electrical and electronic systems must undergo a safety analysis, for example, the rear lamps and other components are categorized as ASIL-A, headlamps and brake lamps as ASIL-B, while adaptive cruise control is categorized as ASIL-C to D.

 Example of implementation of safety mechanisms

 A method of design where a backup function takes over to prevent accidents or problems to reduce harm if the main function fails.